Frequently Asked Questions

-Transfer students who are interested in living on campus are encouraged to apply for housing and the RLCs designated for transfer students; however, transfer students are not required to live on campus and are not guaranteed on-campus housing.
+Transfer students who are interested in living on campus are encouraged to apply for housing and the learing communities designated for transfer students; however, transfer students are not required to live on-campus and are not guaranteed on-campus housing.

-If you graduated from high school in the spring/summer of the calendar year that you plan to first attend Appalachian State University, you are considered a new freshman no matter how many transfer credits you are bringing in.
+If you graduated from high school in the spring/summer of the calendar year that you plan to first attend Appalachian State University then you are considered a new freshman no matter how many transfer credits you are bringing in.

 New students are not able to provide their residence hall preferences on their housing application.
-All new students will be randomly assigned a residence hall space by the Housing Management System based upon space availability.
+All new students will be randomly assigned a residence hall space by our system based upon space availability.

 Continuing students will have the opportunity to select their residence hall and room during the Housing Reapplication process in the spring semester.

 Students have access only to the residence hall in which they live.
-Exterior doors remain locked 24 hours a day.
-For details on the Guest/Visitation policy, please refer to the current version of the Residence Hall License Contract booklet.
+Exterior doors remain locked 24 hours per day.
+For details on the Guest/Visitation policy please refer to the current version of the Residence Hall License Contract.

-In the event of an emergency, contact the University Police Department at (828)262-8000.
-Incidents within the residence halls should be reported to hall staff (RAs or RD).
+In the event of an emergency, contact University Police at (828)262-8000.
+Incidents within the residence halls should be reported to hall staff (Resident Assistants (RAs) or Residence Director (RD)).
 RAs are on duty nightly from 5pm - 8am, and hall offices are staffed nightly from 8pm - 11pm.
 Anytime the RA on duty is not found in the hall office their telephone number will be posted on or around the hall office.
-Night Assistant staff are present in hall offices from 11:30pm - 3:30am.
+Night Safety staff are present in hall offices from 11:30pm - 2am.

 The residence halls are closed only during Winter Break (between fall and spring semesters).
 During this time students are required to vacate their rooms, although belongings may be left.
 Please note that the University is not responsible for any items that are lost, stolen, or damaged when left in your room.

-Questions and concerns about on-campus parking and transportation may be directed to the Parking & Traffic department.
+Questions and concerns about on-campus parking and transportation may be directed to the department of Parking and Transportation .

-Each student is assigned a post office box by the University Post Office .
-New students are assigned a post office box after they have registered for classes during a Phase 1 Orientation session.
+Each on-campus resident is assigned a post office box by the University Post Office .
+New students are assigned a post office box after they have registered for classes during an orientation session.
 Box combinations are issued to students when they present their student ID card to the University Post Office customer service window during its normal hours of operation.
-Students should check their post office box on a regular basis as the University regularly corresponds with students by utilizing the campus mail system.
-For information about receiving packages, please refer to the Service Desks section of this site.
+Students should check their post office box on a regular basis as the University may rely upon student mailboxes for correspondence.
+For information about receiving packages please refer to the Service Desks section.